 Another stroke treatment is thrombolytic therapy, which uses medications like tissue plasminogen activator (tPA) to break up clots.
 Although not appropriate for all patients (it depends on the patient’s medical history, age and gender), thrombolytic therapy can quickly restore some blood flow to the heart.

 In other cases a stent retriever may be used to navigate blood vessels in the brain, find the clot and pull it out.
 In some patients, a tumor may be applying pressure to block blood flow, and surgeons can use catheters to interrupt the blood flow and starve the tumor.

-Stroke rehabilitation is offered through a coordinated program of education and exercise guided by physical therapists, occupational therapists and speech therapists.
+Stroke rehabilitation is offered through a coordinated program of education and exercise guided by physical, occupational and speech therapists.
 ETMC strives to bring services where patients live, reducing travel time and achieving better clinical results by making healthcare convenient.

 Each patient receives a customized plan, drawing on these resources:

-- ETMC cardiopulmonary rehabilitation centers in Tyler, Athens, Cedar Creek Lake, Chandler, Henderson, Hideaway Lake, Jacksonville, Lake Palestine, Pittsburg, Quitman, Rusk and Sulphur Springs.
+- ETMC cardiopulmonary rehabilitation centers in Athens, Cedar Creek Lake, Chandler, Henderson, Hideaway Lake, Jacksonville, Lake Palestine, Pittsburg, Quitman, Rusk, Sulphur Springs and Tyler.

-- ETMC Olympic Centers located in Tyler, Canton, Cedar Creek Lake, Chandler, Hideaway Lake, Jacksonville, Lake Palestine, Mineola, Pittsburg, Rusk, Sulphur Springs and Tyler.
+- ETMC Olympic Centers located in Canton, Cedar Creek Lake, Chandler, Hideaway Lake, Jacksonville, Lake Palestine, Mineola, Pittsburg, Rusk, Sulphur Springs and Tyler.